 SUN MON TUE WED THU FRI SAT

 MAR 20 21 - OAC 24 22 23 24 25 26

 MAR 27 28 - OAC 25 29 30 31 1 2

 APR 3 4 - OAC 26 5 6 7 8 9

-APR 10 11 - OAC 27 12 13 14 15 16
+APR 10 11-0AC 27 12 13 14 15 16

 - Permits/Inspections: Permit is still at the DERM office.
-Curt W. says that they have not looked at it due to the number of residential applications and he expects it to take at least two weeks before we get the phased construction permit. - Manpower/Safety: Nothing to discuss at this meeting. - QA/QC: We were getting high vibration readings during the installation of the sheet piling at the north side.
+Curt W. says that they have not looked at it due to the number of residential applications and he expects it to take at least two weeks before we get the phased construction permit. - · Manpower/Safety: Nothing to discuss at this meeting.

+QA/QC: We were getting high vibration readings during the installation of the sheet piling at the north side.
 ASAP predrilled this area, change the frequency setting on the power head and are driving only one half of the pair of sheets at a time.
 This has dropped the readings back to the 4 range.
-No work starts before 8:00 AM even though our neighbors at Champlain Towers continue to complain. - 125.
-The last day that any vibration monitoring was performed for sheet pile installation at the Eighty-Seven Park project was March 14, 2016.
+No work starts before 8:00 AM even though our neighbors at Champlain Towers continue to complain.

+129. The last day that any vibration monitoring was performed for sheet pile installation at the Eighty-Seven Park project was March 14, 2016.
 Yet, the project meeting minutes confirmed that the sheet pile installation along the north end of the project, which was the southern CTS foundation wall, would be completed after the waterline was capped.
 There was no vibration monitoring performed for the final sheet pile installations at the north end of the project.

-126. The fact that sheet pile installation work continued after Geosonics took the final vibration reading on March 14 at 4:41 PM was confirmed through email communications between the Terra Defendants and JMA.
+130. The fact that sheet pile installation work continued after Geosonics took the final vibration reading on March 14 at 4:41 PM was confirmed through email communications between the Terra Defendants and JMA.
 At the end of the day on March 14, at 5:54 PM, the Terra Defendant Project Manager, Curt Wyborny, wrote to JMA and informed JMA that the sheet pile installers had not even reached the water line yet, that the sheet pile installers "have yet to finish the north side," and "[t]hey have sheets to install and 100 [linear feet] that must go deeper."

-Date: Monday, March 14 2016 05:54 PM

-Subject: Re: Sheet Pile work - 87 Park

-From: Curt Wyborny

-To: Howard Rice <HRice@jmaf.net>; CC: Frank Wiza <FWiza@jmaf.net>;

-Howard,

-They are not stopped by the water line.
+Date: Monday, March 14 2016 05:54 PM Subject: From: Curt Wyborny To: Howard Rice <hrice@jmaf.net>;</hrice@jmaf.net> CC: Frank Wiza <fwiza@jmaf.net>;</fwiza@jmaf.net> They hav e yet to finish the north side.
+They have sheets to install and 100 lf that must go deeper.
 They have yet to finish the north side.
 They have sheets to install and 100 lf that must go deeper.
 East side needs excavating and they can do from the corner to the water line.

-They are planning to break down the drill rig tomorrow after they finish the sheets.
+They are hey are planning to break down the drill rig tomorrow after they finish the sheets.
+Curt allowable limits and that the vibrations would foreseeably cause damage to CTS's foundational structure, disregarding the health and safety of CTS residents and occupants.

-Curt

-- 127. By driving the sheet pilings deeper, the Eighty-Seven Park construction caused additional vibrations and further damage to CTS.
-As a result, the Terra Defendants, JMA, NV5, and DeSimone likely decided to cease monitoring the vibrations because it would be best not to have a record of the extreme vibrations that would inevitably occur. - 128.
-The Terra Defendants, JMA, NV5, and DeSimone did not perform any vibration monitoring for the remainder of the sheet pile installations along the north perimeter of the project and south CTS foundation wall despite their knowledge that vibrations were exceeding safe and allowable limits and that the vibrations would foreseeably cause damage to CTS's foundational structure, disregarding the health and safety of CTS residents and occupants.
+131. By driving the sheet pilings deeper, the Eighty-Seven Park construction caused additional vibrations and further damage to CTS.
+As a result, the Terra Defendants, JMA, NV5, and DeSimone likely decided to cease monitoring the vibrations because it would be best not to have a record of the extreme vibrations that would inevitably occur.

+132. The Terra Defendants, JMA, NV5, and DeSimone did not perform any vibration monitoring for the remainder of the sheet pile installations along the north perimeter of the project and south CTS foundation wall despite their knowledge that vibrations were exceeding safe and